How to Leverage Review Sites & Directories for Your Brand

 Collect Reviews and Reply to Them

 Many business directories give you the ability to collect online reviews.
-This is one of the most important parts and the reason for claiming and managing a listing in the first place.
+This is one of the most important pieces and the reason for claiming and managing a listing in the first place.
 Without reviews there’s no social proof that your product is used by anyone and/or that it helps people.
 In addition to receiving reviews, reply to them.
 Thank those who review your product and address any negative reviewers.
 Negative reviews, without a response, do more damage than if you honestly and genuinely address the reviewers complaints.

 Maintain Your Listings

 The purpose of review sites is for current and past clients to share their experience regarding your product and service.
 It is important to be sure that your listing has at least five reviews.
 We encourage clients to request reviews from their current customers.
-Prospects are looking for peer-to-peer insight and external review sites are a great way to share the positive experiences your customers have.

 Taking the time to claim and optimize directory listings on multiple sites is just one piece of a digital marketing strategy for B2B Startups and midsize companies.
 However, a successful digital strategy is built on a collection of activities like this that when executed correctly will increase the visibility and awareness of your brand and its products.